Fibrations in complete intersections of quadrics, Clifford algebras, derived categories, and rationality problems: Quadratic forms and even Clifford algebras

 \subsection{Quadric reduction by hyperbolic splitting}

-Let $k$ be any field.
-Given a quadric $Q$ of dimension $n$ over $k$ and a smooth $k$-point $x$, there is a classical geometric construction giving rise to a quadric $Q'$ of dimension $n-2$ over $k$.
-We see $Q$ as a hypersurface in $\PP^{n+1}$, hence we can consider the embedded tangent space $T_x Q$.
-The intersection $T_x Q \cap Q$ is a cone with vertex $x$, over a $n-2$ dimensional quadric $Q'$.
-In particular, projecting $T_x Q \cap Q$ away from $x$ onto an $(n-1)$-plane in $\PP^{n+1}$, we find $Q'$ as a quadric hypersurface in the target $\PP^{n-1}$.
-Recently, this construction was considered \cite{ingalls-khalid} in the study of nets of quadrics over $\PP^2$ and the associated K3 surfaces.
+We now describe a geometric interpretation, in terms of quadratic fibrations, of the reduced quadratic form associated to a smooth isotropic line subbundle.
+Given a quadric hypersurface $Q \subset \PP^{n-1}$ over an arbitrary field $k$ and a smooth $k$-point $x$, consider the embedded tangent space $T_x Q$.
+The intersection $T_x Q \cap Q$ is a quadric cone with vertex $x$, over a quadric $Q' \subset \PP^{n-2}$.
+In particular, projecting $T_x Q \cap Q$ away from $x$, we find $Q'$ as a quadric hypersurface in the target $\PP^{n-3}$, which we call the \linedef{quadric reduction by hyperbolic splitting} associated to $Q$ and $x$.
+Recently, this construction was considered \cite{ingalls-khalid} in the study of nets of quadrics over $\PP^2$ and associated K3 surfaces.